 We did all of this while continuing to achieve real change on our focused campaigns:

 To assist us in our mission to continue fueling the movement against mass incarceration, we have grown and added two new full-time members to our team.
 As the organization grows, so do our financial needs.
 Generous contributions from funders and individual donors will allow us to complete exciting new reports (along with some much-needed updates to old ones) in the new year.
-We would love you to join these donors by making a one-time or monthly contribution to our work.
+We would love you to join these donors by making a one-time or monthly contribution to our work (link no longer available).
 And please know that any gifts we receive through the end of 2016 will be matched by other donors, so your generosity will be able to go twice as far.

 Thank you for taking the time to celebrate this year’s success with us.